Urban wedding theme

 This Montréal couple said their “I do’s” at the beautiful Église Notre-Dame-des-Sept-Douleurs in Verdun on June 13, 2015, photographed by Lindsay Muciy Photography.
-The church’s grand architecture and natural aesthetic remained unscathed for the ceremony apart from a few candles and floral arrangements setup throughout.
+The church’s grand architecture and natural aesthetic remained unscathed for the ceremony apart from a few candles and floral arrangements set up throughout.
 What made the setting even more authentic was the sound of a wonderful choir made up of the bride and groom’s siblings.
 Every reading was picked carefully, but special attention was put on one from Khalil Gibran’s book The Prophet.

-Photography: Lindsay Muciy Photography | Florist: Atelier Carmel | Rentals: Location Gervais | Suit: Waxman House | Dress: Custom by La Perle Blanche (business from designer from Montreal Stefania Orlando) | Makeup: Ella Moran Makeup | Hair: Nana et les Girls | Entertainment (Reception): Dj Platinumd (music) and Keteke (percussions) | Videography: Studio Home Sweet Home | Ceremony: Église Notre-Dame-des-Sept-Douleurs | Venue, Catering & Linens: Espace Canal (Restaurant L’Ambroisie)
+Photography: Lindsay Muciy Photography | Florist: Atelier Carmel | Rentals: Location Gervais | Suit: Waxman House | Dress: Custom by La Perle Blanche (business from a designer from Montreal Stefania Orlando) | Makeup: Ella Moran Makeup | Hair: Nana et les Girls | Entertainment (Reception): Dj Platinumd (music) and Keteke (percussions) | Videography: Studio Home Sweet Home | Ceremony: Église Notre-Dame-des-Sept-Douleurs | Venue, Catering & Linens: Espace Canal (Restaurant L’Ambroisie)